Conservation and Biodiversity

 Losing habitat in such a dramatic way also means losing individuals within a species.
 Entire populations will be negatively affected due to this destruction and can lose their role in the ecosystem.
 When these roles break down, the ecosystem becomes out of balance and even more loss of life occurs.
 This chain reaction, fueled by climate change and poor food management, means that we could lose rainforest ecosystems by 2100.

 Losing these ecosystems also means that we lose the ecosystem services that they provide.
 This can range from the alteration of temperate and consistent microclimates to a loss in naturally found chemicals important to medical research.
-Currently, used in cancer-fighting drugs are derived from organisms that call the rainforest home.
+Currently, over 25% of active ingredients used in cancer-fighting drugs are derived from organisms that call the rainforest home.
 And moreover, the U.S. National Cancer Institute has listed more than 3,000 plants that actively fight cancer cells, with 70% found only in rainforests.

 This doesn’t however go to say that we should protect our species and ecosystems for our own gain — we should protect our species and ecosystems because we can and have the time and tools to do so!